dev-blax/dev-blax/README.md

-# Welcome to My World
+# Hello and Welcome!

-Hello, I'm James, a passionate developer focused on mastering Flutter, Golang, and React.js.
+Hello, I'm James, a passionate developer focused on mastering Flutter, Python for AI, and React.js.

 ## About Me

 - **Exploring Flutter:** Currently diving deep into Flutter UI development.
-- **Enhancing Golang Skills:** Continuously improving my Golang proficiency for cleaner, efficient code.
+- **Enhancing Python for AI:** Continuously improving my Python skills, particularly for building intelligent systems and AI applications.
 - **Building with React.js:** Creating dynamic and responsive web applications with React.js.
 - **Open for Discussion:** Whether it's about coding projects or just good pizza recommendations, I'm here.
 - **Pronouns:** He/Him